 - combine with oil and vinegar for a zesty salad dressing

 - mix with warm milk before bedtime

-Manuka Oil: Getting The Best Quality
+Manuka Honey: Getting The Best Quality

 Read the labels carefully to make sure you are purchasing the highest quality manuka honey.
 The label should specify it is a product of New Zealand.
 You'll notice a UMF rating (which stands for Unique Manuka Factor and relates to its antibacterial potency).
 A UMF16 and higher is considered the best quality, according to Dr Axe.